-Go To Segment 2: New Fork Trail: New Fork Park to Trail Creek Park via Lozier Lakes
+Go To Segment 2: New Fork Park to Trail Creek Park via Lozier Lakes

-- Segment 1: New Fork Trail: New Fork Lakes to New Fork Park/Palmer Lake Junction
+- Segment 1: New Fork Lakes to New Fork Park/Palmer Lake Trail Junction

-- Segment 2: New Fork Trail: New Fork Park to Trail Creek Park via Lozier Lakes
+- Segment 2: New Fork Park to Trail Creek Park via Lozier Lakes

-- Segment 3: Trail Creek Park to Vista Pass, Peak Lake and Shannon Pass Junction
+- Segment 3: Highline Trail: Trail Creek Park to Elbow Lake Basin

-- Segment 4: Elbow Lake Basin to Summit Lake
+- Segment 4: Highline Trail: Elbow Lake Basin to Summit Lake

-- Segment 6: New Fork Valley to New Fork Lakes Trailhead (last 2.1 miles only)
+- Segment 6: New Fork Park to Trailhead

 Driving Directions to New Fork Lakes Trailhead